cproof/tweet-analysis/README.md

 This is a Sentiment-Analysis Tool for Twitter

-How to start the Programm
+How to start the Program
 ---

 - Download the sources